AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Evaluation

 \subsection{Two Idle Times}

-\Cref{fig:eval_idleTimes} shows the CCM and host idle times across workloads when running on RP, BS, and \system, with the local polling interval fixed to 500 ns (p10 in \Cref{fig:eval_e2eTimes}).
+\Cref{fig:eval_idleTimes} shows the CCM and host idle times across workloads when running on RP, BS, and AXLE, with the local polling interval fixed to 500 ns (p10 in \Cref{fig:eval_e2eTimes}).
 As discussed in \Cref{subsec:motiv_idleTimes}, idle times can be explained by aggregating the runtimes of other components.
-For example, in \Cref{fig:eval_idleTimes}(f) with BS, the CCM idle time is 75.99\%, which closely matches the sum of data movement and host runtime in \Cref{fig:eval_e2eTimes}(f).
-Likewise, the host idle time of \cred{22.69\%} aligns with the combined CCM runtime and data movement time.
+For example, in \Cref{fig:eval_idleTimes}(f) with BS, the CCM idle time is \iscaRev{77.01\%}, which closely matches the sum of data movement and host runtime in \Cref{fig:eval_e2eTimes}(f).
+Likewise, the host idle time of \iscaRev{22.99\%} aligns with the combined CCM runtime and data movement time.

 \system reduces both the CCM and host idle times by overlapping component tasks, with the extent of the reduction depending on workload characteristics.
-For example, in KNN with large-dimensional datasets (\Cref{fig:eval_idleTimes}(a)), the dominant CCM runtime overlaps data movement and host processing, leaving only \cred{3.2\%} of CCM idle time—an \cred{10.72$\times$} reduction compared to RP.
-The host idle time is also more than halved relative to RP, but still accounts for \cred{29.93\%} of total time.
+For example, in KNN with large-dimensional datasets (\Cref{fig:eval_idleTimes}(a)), the dominant CCM runtime overlaps data movement and host processing, leaving only \iscaRev{5.64\%} of CCM idle time—an \iscaRev{6.09$\times$} reduction compared to RP.
+The host idle time is also halved relative to RP, but still accounts for \iscaRev{32.36\%} of total time.
 This residual idle time arises because the host must wait for CCM processing to advance before streaming and pipelining intermediate results.

 Similarly, when data movement dominates, as in graph analytics, both idle times are greatly reduced relative to RP.
 However, host idle time remains non-negligible because large partial results still need to be transferred before host processing can proceed.
-In \Cref{fig:eval_idleTimes}(d), \system achieves a \cred{6.13$\times$} reduction in CCM idle time and a \cred{2.14$\times$} reduction in host idle time compared to RP.
+In \Cref{fig:eval_idleTimes}(d), \system achieves a \iscaRev{1.69$\times$} reduction in CCM idle time and a \iscaRev{4.28$\times$} reduction in host idle time compared to RP.

 On the other hand, when host processing dominates, as in the OLAP case, the trend reverses. \system minimizes host idle time, while some CCM idle time remains since it must wait for the long host execution to complete.
-In \Cref{fig:eval_idleTimes}(g), \system reduces the CCM idle time by \cred{2.48$\times$} and host idle time by \cred{5.52$\times$} relative to RP.
-As a result, the host idle time accounts for only \cred{6.9\%} of the total time of the RP baseline.
+In \Cref{fig:eval_idleTimes}(g), \system reduces the CCM idle time by \iscaRev{2.49$\times$} and host idle time by \iscaRev{5.76$\times$} relative to RP.
+As a result, the host idle time accounts for only \iscaRev{6.59\%} of the total time of the RP baseline. \iscaRev{On average across all workloads, \system reduces CCM idle time by 13.99$\times$ and \sheph{13.74}$\times$ compared to RP and BS, respectively, and reduces host idle time by 3.93$\times$ and \sheph{3.79}$\times$.}